 Corey, D. M., rosental, B., Kowarsky, M., Sinha, R., Ishizuka, K. J., Palmeri, K. J., … Weissman, I. L. (2016).
 Developmental cell death programs license cytotoxic cells to eliminate histocompatible partners.
 PROCEEDINGS OF THE NATIONAL ACADEMY OF SCIENCES OF THE UNITED STATES OF AMERICA, 113(23), 6520–6525.

-Gasparini, F., Skobo, T., Benato, F., Gioacchini, G., Voskoboynik, A., & Dalla Valle, L. (2016).
+Gasparini, F., Skobo, T., Benato, F., Gioacchini, G., Voskoboynik, A., Carnevali, O., … Dalla Valle, L. (2016).
 Characterization of Ambra1 in asexual cycle of a non-vertebrate chordate, the colonial tunicate Botryllus schlosseri, and phylogenetic analysis of the protein group in Bilateria.
-Molecular phylogenetics and evolution, 95, 46-57.
+Molecular Phylogenetics and Evolution, 95, 46–57.

 Voskoboynik, A., & Weissman, I. L. (2015).
 Botryllus schlosseri, an emerging model for the study of aging, stem cells, and mechanisms of regeneration.
 INVERTEBRATE REPRODUCTION & DEVELOPMENT, 59, 33–38.